Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game6_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong enough to guide a player towards the correct answer, while the misinformed and fake clues provide plausible distractions.
-The balance between specific, unique clues and general, misleading ones creates a moderate level of difficulty.
+**Reasoning:** The informed clues are very strong, making the correct answer identifiable with high confidence.
+However, the misinformed clues are well-crafted to create some initial confusion, and the fake clues are sufficiently deceptive to require careful consideration.
+This combination strikes a good balance for a medium difficulty game.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS